geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 }
 ```

-### Using the `export` command
+### Using the `export` Command

 Alternatively, the `phel export` command can be used.
-This command will generate a wrapper class for all Phel functions that are marked as *export*.
+This command will generate a wrapper class for all Phel functions that are marked as _export_.

 Before using the `export` command the required configuration options need to be added to `phel-config.php`: